Fixing a Garbage Disposal that Won't Grind

-- Your disposal uses two swiveling impellers to push food around inside the chamber.
-These impellers must turn freely for the disposal to work efficiently.
+- Your garbage disposal uses two swiveling impellers to push food around inside the chamber.
+These impellers must turn freely for the garbage disposal to work efficiently.

-To check if the impellers move freely, look down into the disposal using a flashlight.
+1. To check if the impellers move freely, look down into the garbage disposal using a flashlight.

-To check if the impellers move freely, look down into the disposal using a flashlight.
-(Before looking down the disposal, make sure the power to the disposal is turned off.)
-You should see two metal objects located on the "floor" of the disposal.
-They should be across from each other, half way between the walls of the disposal and the center of the rotating disk.
+To check if the impellers move freely, look down into the garbage disposal using a flashlight.
+(Before looking down the garbage disposal, make sure the power to the garbage disposal is turned off.)
+You should see two metal objects located on the "floor" of the garbage disposal.
+They should be across from each other, half way between the walls of the garbage disposal and the center of the rotating disk.

-If the impellers do not move easily, you should place some hard food items like bones or fruit pits into the disposal.
+3. If the impellers do not move easily, you should place some hard food items like bones or fruit pits into the garbage disposal.

-Place the hard material into the disposal, turn on the water, then turn on the disposal.
+4. Place the hard material into the garbage disposal, turn on the water, then turn on the garbage disposal.

-Place the hard material into the disposal, turn on the water, then turn on the disposal.
+Place the hard material into the garbage disposal, turn on the water, then turn on the garbage disposal.
 Don't be afraid of the noise.
-Your disposal is a very durable appliance specifically designed to grind these types of items.
+Your garbage disposal is a very durable appliance specifically designed to grind these types of items.
 The material will take a minute or two to grind.
-Leave the disposal and the water on until the loud grinding sounds go away.
+Leave the garbage disposal and the water on until the loud grinding sounds go away.

-Turn the disposal off, then look into the chamber with a flashlight.
+5. Turn the garbage disposal off, then look into the chamber with a flashlight.

-Sometimes this procedure reveals a foreign object, like a coin or screw, stuck in the disposal.
+6. Sometimes this procedure reveals a foreign object, like a coin or screw, stuck in the garbage disposal.

-Sometimes this procedure reveals a foreign object, like a coin or screw, stuck in the disposal.
-If you see something unexpected in the disposal, make sure the disposal is off and remove the object using tongs or pliers.
+Sometimes this procedure reveals a foreign object, like a coin or screw, stuck in the garbage disposal.
+If you see something unexpected in the garbage disposal, make sure the garbage disposal is off and remove the object using tongs or pliers.

-If three attempts to free the impellers by grinding bones fails, your disposal may require service.
+If three attempts to free the impellers by grinding bones fails, your garbage disposal may require service.

 Still Not Working?

-If after following our troubleshooting solutions, your disposal still doesn't run, it may need service.
-If the problem with your disposal is due to defects in materials or workmanship, InSinkErator may pay to have an authorized service center service the disposal in your home at no charge to you.
+If after following our troubleshooting solutions, your garbage disposal still doesn't run, it may need service.
+If the problem with your garbage disposal is due to a quality issue, InSinkErator may pay to have an authorized service center service the garbage disposal in your home at no charge to you.

 Tips For Success

-- Never pour grease or fat into your disposal or drain.
+- Never pour grease or fat into your garbage disposal or drain.